Positioning Your Business for Sale: What Privately Held Companies Often Overlook

 8. Legal Contracts & Intellectual Property

-• This is another area that will be closely scrutinized during the DD period, but, it is helpful to have an evergreen summary of patents, names of trade secrets (just not the details!), trademarks, etc. on-hand.
+• This is another area that will be closely scrutinized during the DD period, but it is helpful to have an evergreen summary of patents, names of trade secrets (just not the details!), trademarks, etc., on hand.
 Intellectual property is an asset that could help boost the valuation of your business - and therefore be a key selling point for the prospective buyer.

 Next Steps:

 Do you own your own business?
 Do you need valuation services?
 Are you thinking about retiring or transitioning into the next phase of your life?
 Do you need an investor or a partner company to take it to the next level of growth, but would like to stay on?
+Contact us today for a complimentary consultation.

 Christie Solomon, MBA, established Elevate Next Business Consulting after ten years of broad experience in corporate operations and administration, including mergers and acquisitions.
 Contact us today for a complimentary session to see how we can help you position your company for sale.

-Subscribe below to receive our newsletter, stay up-to-date on preparing your business for sale and know what to expect during the due diligence process.
+Subscribe below to receive our newsletter, stay up-to-date on preparing your business for sale, and know what to expect during the due diligence process.

 Related Articles